mmomtchev/nobind/README.md

 Everything is fully automatic.
 Raising a C++ exception will reject the `Promise`.

 Enabling async mode will allow the JS user to potentially call the C++ method while a previous invocation is still running.
-If the C++ method is not fully reentrant, a wrapper with a lock mechanism should be implemented.
+Refer to the section below on async locking for more details.

 Specifying two names will automatically create both a sync and an async version.
 Do not add `Nobind::ReturnAsync` in this case: